 For example, consider a sexual partnership that primarily relies on a combined hormonal contraceptive.
 If the risk of death from thromboembolism associated with the use of a combined hormonal contraceptive is 7.5 deaths in one million users-years [17,18], then the risk of death from thromboembolism to either individual would be 7.5 deaths in one million sexual dyads (effectively two million person years).
 Using this paradigm of "shared risk," if the risk of death from use of a novel male contraceptive were less than 7.5 deaths per one million user-years, the "shared risk" would actually be lower than the shared risk where the female partner used a combined hormonal contraceptive.
-If the risk of death from a long-acting male contraceptive were as low as one in ten million, the risk of death from contraceptive were as low as one in ten million, the risk of death from death from contraceptive, even one associated with a low but non-zero risk of death, would seem to be strongly favored from a "shared risk" perspective over the use of a combined hormonal contraceptive in a couple desiring to prevent an unintended pregnancy (see Fig. 1).
+If the risk of death from a long-acting male contraceptive were as low as one in ten million, the risk of death from contraception or pregnancy that accrued to the dyad from contraception would be reduced by 99%.
+Such a male contraceptive, even one associated with a low but non-zero risk of death, would seem to be strongly favored from a "shared risk" perspective over the use of a combined hormonal contraceptive in a couple desiring to prevent an unintended pregnancy (see Fig. 1).